Heyysri/Ci-Cd-Pipeline-Security-Scanning/README.md

 # ⭐ Project Highlights

-- End-to-end DevSecOps CI/CD workflow from source code to Kubernetes deployment
+- End-to-end Automated CI/CD workflow from source code to Kubernetes deployment
 - Automated code quality analysis using SonarQube
 - Security scanning using Trivy for filesystem and Docker image vulnerabilities
 - GitOps-based continuous delivery using Argo CD